 Do you dream of playing a concerto in a packed house where hundreds have come to see you tickle the ivories?
-Then I’m sorry to say, yes you are too old.
+Then I’m sorry to say, yes it’s too late to start learning to play piano.

 Now are you too old to learn something new, impress friends and have a good time?
 You can absolutely do that.
 Sure, you will never be as good as if you started when you were 6, or if you started 10 years ago.
 But yes, you definitely can learn.
-Learning the piano, like any instrument or skill, is a journey and one that is often enjoyed better as an adult.
+Learning the piano, like any instrument or skill, is a journey and one that as an adult you can appreciate.

 Now I won’t sugar coat it, learning the piano as an adult is hard.
 You might find physical challenges.
 Fingers not moving how you think they should, back hurts if you sit too long because that is just what it does now.
-Then there are all those other pesky adult things that can get in the way, long work hours, children that might need raising.
+Then there are all those other pesky adult things that can get in the way, long work hours leaving you drained at the end of the day.
+Or children that might need raising getting in the way of precious practice time.

 One of the more difficult challenges is to not compare yourself to other pianists.
 If you’ve ever watched another pianist and thought they make it look so effortless.
 You can be rest assured they have spent untold hours polishing their music behind the scenes.
 Always measure yourself against your goals, where you want to be and where you are.